LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/install.md

 * SQL Server 2016 or newer (recommended edition Standard or better)
 * PKI SDK license (in Base64 format)
 * Web PKI license (Base64/binary format) -- only needed if users will issue certificates on their computers (web issuing procedure)
+* DNS entries previously created for:
+  * Dashboard access
+  * CRL publishing (*access domains*)
+* (recommended) Valid SSL certificate for the dashboard domain

 > [!NOTE]
-> This documentation is intended for Windows Servers with GUI installed.
-For Core installations (shell access only), please contact us.
+> This documentation is intended for Windows Servers with UI installed.
+For "core" installations (shell access only), please contact us.

 You will also need a connection string to a **database** previously created having: